parth982/Swift_Deploy/README.md

 ## Overview

-Swift Deploy is a comprehensive deployment solution that automates the build, deployment, and delivery of static assets.
-It supports deploying static sites directly from a GitHub URL and features real-time log streaming and a reverse proxy to serve static content from an S3 bucket.
+Swift Deploy is a comprehensive deployment solution that automates the build, deployment providing a static preview link of Application.
+It supports deploying static sites directly from a GitHub URL and features real-time log streaming and a reverse proxy to serve content from an S3 bucket.

 ## Architecture